patrickfav/Dali/README.md

 Any other manipulation filter can be implemented through the `IBitmapProcessor` and `.addPreProcessor` on a builder.

-A more complex example is:
+A more complex example including filters would be:

     Dali.create(context).load(R.drawable.test_img1).placeholder(R.drawable.test_img1).blurRadius(12)
         .downScale(2).colorFilter(Color.parseColor("#ffccdceb")).concurrent().reScale().into(iv3)

-Will blur, color filter a dowscaled version of given image on a concurrent thread pool and rescales it the target (the imageView) this case and will set a placeholder until the opartions are finished.
+This will blur, color filter a downscaled version of given image on a concurrent thread pool and rescales it the target (the imageView) this case and will set a placeholder until the opartions are finished.

 _Do note that `Dali.create(context)` will always create a new instace so it may be advisable to keep the reference._